ML Model Training and Deployment Pipeline

 Train the model

-Passing models across functions
+Passing ML models across functions

 # for this function we specify two dependencies, Pandas 2.2.0 and Scikit-Learn 1.3.2